Searchlight2/Searchlight2/README.md

 <br>

 Some examples of the types of plots expected are shown below.
-See further sections for extensive additional analysis types.
+See further sections of this guide for extensive additional analysis types, such as pathway, regulator and signature analysis.

 <br>